London Internet Exchange: LINX in the twenty-first century

 2017 – Following the passage of the Investigatory Powers Act, a new constitution was proposed which would ban directors from reporting the installation of surveillance equipment to members.
 This caused dissension among members, many of which are non-UK based ISPs operating from countries where mass surveillance is, like in the UK, not legal.
 This interpretation of the constitutional change was disputed on the official LINX website.
 Voting on the constitutional revision took place during a hastily called Extraordinary General Meeting (EGM) on 21 February; although a majority supported the change the number attending was too small for the motion to be carried.

-2021 – LINX reported a record level of UK Traffic at 6.05Tbps.
+2021 – LINX reported a record level of UK Traffic at 6.05 Tbit/s.

 2022 – LINX joined the long list of organizations supporting Ukraine by disconnecting Russian services from its networks.

 Technology

 In London, LINX operates two physically separate networks, or switching platforms, on different architectures using equipment from different manufacturers (Extreme Networks and Juniper Networks).
 These networks are deployed over ten locations, each connected by multiple 100 Gigabit Ethernet or 10 Gigabit Ethernet connections over fibre networks.

 The LINX Engineering team restructured its secondary LAN in London, LON2, in 2018 using software and hardware from two different suppliers.

 LINX data center facilities are found at sixteen locations throughout London, including: